Louisiana Congressman-elect Luke Letlow dead from COVID-19

 The state’s newest congressman, set to take office in January, was admitted to a Monroe hospital on Dec.
 19 after testing positive for the coronavirus disease.
 He was later transferred to the Shreveport facility and placed in intensive care.

+Dr. G.E.
+Ghali, of LSU Health Shreveport, told The Advocate that Letlow didn’t have any underlying health conditions that would have placed him at greater risk to COVID-19.

-Letlow, from the small town of Start in Richland Parish, was elected in a December runoff election for the 5th District U.S. House seat representing central and northeastern regions of the state, including the cities of Monroe and Alexandria.
+Letlow, from the small town of Start in Richland Parish, was elected in a December runoff election for the sprawling 5th District U.S. House seat representing central and northeastern regions of the state, including the cities of Monroe and Alexandria.

 He was to fill the seat being vacated by his boss, Republican Ralph Abraham.
 Letlow had been Abraham’s chief of staff and ran with Abraham’s backing for the job.